Canada gifts Nigeria $9.3m for COVID-19 vaccine, other services – The Sun Nigeria

 From Fred Ezeh, Abuja

-Canadian government has provided Nigeria with $9.3 million grant from the Canada’s Global Initiative for Vaccine Equity (CanGIVE), to strengthen its COVID-19 immunization system, in addition to other accompanying services.
+Canadian government has provided Nigeria with $9.3 million grant from the Canada’s Global Initiative for Vaccine Equity (CanGIVE) to strengthen its COVID-19 immunisation system, in addition to other accompanying services.

 The amount was part of 317 million Canadian dollars global initiative meant to strengthen COVID-19 vaccination in seven other countries.